They were sisters, mothers and daughters. Years after going missing, their unsettling deaths remain a mystery.

 "If you don’t have a specialized unit looking at cold cases on a regular basis, unfortunately, those cases will go stale and there will be no progress on those investigations until something comes in," he said.
 "Sometimes we do a bad job of being reactionary instead of being proactive."

 He cited the Gilgo Beach case as "the perfect example" of being proactive.
-In July 2023, Harrison, Tierney and other members of a multiagency task force investigating the Gilgo Beach killings announced that they had arrested Massapequa Park architect Rex Heuermann.
+In July 2023, Harrison, Tierney and other members of a multiagency task force investigating the Gilgo Beach killings announced they had arrested Massapequa Park architect Rex A. Heuermann.
 Tierney said they had treated it as a cold case.

-That ability for investigators to step back and take a fresh look is critical, said Ronal Serpas, a criminology professor at Loyola University in New Orleans and former New Orleans Police superintendent.
+That ability for investigators to step back and take a fresh look is critical, said Ronal Serpas, a criminology professor at Loyola University in New Orleans and former New Orleans police superintendent.

-Cold-case units tend to have the most seasoned detectives, he said.
 "Cold-case units, to my view, are a quality-control device.
 Their job is to go and look at that case with brand-new eyes," Serpas said.

 Since Heuermann’s arrest, the Gilgo Beach task force has expanded its investigation.
 In June, Tierney's office charged Heuermann with the 2003 murder of Jessica Taylor, whose remains were found on Gilgo Beach and in Manorville, and the 1993 murder of Sandra Costilla, whose remains were found in North Sea in 1993.
 Previously, Heuermann was charged with the murders of Megan Waterman, Amber Lynn Costello, Melissa Barthelemy and Maureen Brainard-Barnes, collectively known as the Gilgo Four, who were found in 2010.